 So what even is pre-production, anyway?
 Pre-production takes is essentially the “planning and design” phase of game development.
 The developers get together and begin discussing their game and what they want to do with it.
 It is a needed part of the process that allows developers to get a clear idea of what they want their game to become.

-So while it may be a bit discouraging to hear that the game is in such an early stage of development, don’t let it get you down.
-It is a needed part of the process and it is required to make the game the best it can possibly be!
+While it may be a bit discouraging to hear that the game is in such an early stage of development, don’t let it get you down.
+It’s a necessary part of the process that’s required to make the game the best it can possibly be!
 According to leaks, Bethesda has “learned their lesson” when it came to the mistakes of past games.
-This means they are likely taking steps to make sure they deliver a game fans will love.
+This means they’re likely taking steps to make sure they deliver a game fans will love.

-4. The Game will (Probably) be Set in Hammerfell
+The game will (probably) be set in Hammerfell

 Ever since the very first reveal trailer for the game was shown off back in 2018 during an E3 conference, many fans have been convinced that the game will take place in Hammerfell.
 This is due to the environment that was shown off at said reveal trailer.
 Rather then a frozen forest covered in Nordic ruins, it was a vast and expansive landscape with ruined castles and rocky terrain.